igortiburcio/igortiburcio/README.md

 ### About me

 - 👋 Hi, I'm @duduisonfire, or rather, Igor Tiburcio Cavalcanti.
-I'm a Full-stack Developer.
+I am currently a software developer at Juridico.ai.
 Be very welcome.

 ### Technologies